- About Us

 - Contact Us

-- Representing large hotel developer in high-profile business dispute, including in arbitration and court proceedings.
+- Representing a large hotel developer in a high-profile business dispute, including in multi-jurisdictional arbitration and court proceedings.

-- Advised individuals in connection with contract disputes relating to management of prominent art estate.
+- Negotiating a complex settlement to several contract disputes relating to the management of a prominent art estate.

 Prior to launching Kaplan Hecker, some of our lawyers’ representative commercial litigation matters included:

-- Represented Bristol-Myers Squibb in defending against a $3.4 billion contract and tort claim by generic drug manufacturer Apotex, winning a unanimous jury verdict of no liability.
+- Representing Bristol-Myers Squibb in defending against a $3.4 billion contract and tort claim by generic drug manufacturer Apotex, winning a unanimous jury verdict of no liability.

-- Represented the California Public Utilities Commission in litigation relating to the bankruptcy of public utility PG&E.
+- Representing the California Public Utilities Commission in litigation relating to the bankruptcy of public utility PG&E.

-- Represented large startup company in putative class actions in the Southern District of New York;
+- Representing Airbnb in putative class actions in the Southern District of New York.

-- Acted as lead counsel for J.P.
-Morgan Chase and coordinating counsel for a bank syndicate in a multi-billion dollar lender liability proceeding arising out of the bankruptcy of a mortgage originator.
+- Representing J.P.
+Morgan Chase in a multi-billion-dollar lender liability proceeding arising out of the bankruptcy of a mortgage originator.

-- Represented a Fortune 500 company in major private civil antitrust litigation, in which company prevailed on a motion for judgment as a matter of law post-trial.
+- Representing a Fortune 500 company in major private civil antitrust litigation, in which the company prevailed on a motion for judgment as a matter of law post-trial.

-- Represented a Fortune 500 company in complex cross-border tax dispute with former parent company, which resulted in summary judgment entirely in client’s favor.
+- Representing a Fortune 500 company in a complex cross-border tax dispute with a former parent company, which resulted in summary judgment entirely in the client’s favor.